rsun45/About_Me/README.md

 [+1 (519)-701-9673] [sunrc727@gmail.com]

 # Projects and reference
+***PLC feedback data collection and analyze project** [Go to repo](https://github.com/rsun45/MyMCSController.git)
+    -A local area network project, used nodejs for backend and React for frontend.
+The software read PLC data and store into MSSQL database, backend pull and analyze data then show to customer on frontend using lists and charts with sorting functions.

 ***Full-stack React and Nodejs project** [Go to repo](https://github.com/rsun45/About_Me/tree/main/Full-stack%20React%20and%20Nodejs%20project%20)
     -A website based board game project, used nodejs for backend and React for frontend.